Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in business studies, English or media studies are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a level 3 qualification in those subjects.
+Look at what your local college offers such as:

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
-However, it can be challenging to find jobs as an apprentice with production companies as many are not able to take people on for a whole year, which is an apprenticeship requirement at the moment.
+However, it can be challenging to find jobs as an apprentice with production companies.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills, such as advertising.
 This could help you develop your craft and create a body of work for a portfolio that you can use to find your way into film and TV drama at a later point.

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.